Exploring the Algarve

 The downside of a villa is that, because of its remoteness, you will almost certainly need a car and this means braving the Portugese roads and other drivers.
 They appear to always be in a hurry, doing at least 20KPH more than you, even if you’re slightly breaking the speed limit and are very impatient at traffic lights, giving you all of half a second to set off before you are met with a cacophony of beeping horns.
 We were around a 40 minute walk away from Albufeira which we tackled a couple of times but luckily we had my dad as the designated driver.

 We got our villa through Villa Plus who also booked our flights and car hire as part of one of their packages.
+Even if you don’t get car hire included in your package, you can use something like eurocar to sort out all of your transport needs.

 Go off the beaten track